-4. As stated in note 5(a) to the Statement for the quarter ended 30 June 2020, the Group has an investment amounting to Rs.
-1,847.31 crore in GMR Energy Limited ('GEL'), a joint venture company and outstanding loan amounting to Rs.
-212.66 crore, recoverable from GEL as at 30 June 2020.
+Wilker Chandiok & Co Lbr is registered with limited liability with identification only the AC-2085 and its registered office at 41 Connaught Circuis, New Delhi, a joint venture company and outstanding loan amounting to Rs.
+610.41 crore (including accrued interest), recoverable (net of impairment) from GEL and its subsidiaries and joint ventures as at 30 September 2020.
 Further, the Holding Company has an investment in GMR Generation Assets Limited ('GGAL'), a subsidiary of the Holding Company.
 GEL has further invested in GMR Vemagiri Power Generation Limited ('GVPGL'), and GMR (Badrinath) Hydro Power Generation Private Limited ('GBHPL'), both subsidiaries of GEL and in GMR Kamalanga Energy Limited ('GKEL'), joint venture of GEL.
 GGAL has further invested in GMR Rajahmundry Energy Limited ('GREL'), an associate company of GGAL.